BakerIGM/IGME_201_PE_BugHunt/README.md

 Fix all the errors (syntax, runtime and logic) in this program so it runs properly.

 ## Details
-The user is promted to enter a number.
+The user is prompted to enter a number.
 Based on the number they enter the program should print something back to the user.

 1. Pick a random number of times to ask the user if they can hear you.
 Get the user's response and do nothing with it.
 After you have asked the random number of times stop asking.